h2oai/wave/website/docs/cards.md

 ### Plot

-Use a plot card to display visualizations defined using Q's native `plot()` API, based on the [Grammar of Graphics](https://www.springer.com/gp/book/9780387245447).
+Use a plot card to display visualizations defined using Wave's native `plot()` API, based on the [Grammar of Graphics](https://www.springer.com/gp/book/9780387245447).

 See [ui.plot_card()](api/ui.md/#plot_card).